dan-watson/yep/README.md

 container.

-If at anytime you wanted to swap out and use a different repository, as long as it has the same method signatures and return the same data structures, you can just change the dependency on the container.
+If at anytime you wanted to swap out and use a different repository, as long as it has the same method signatures and returns the same data structures, you can just change the dependency on the container.

 Example: